Observability Logging

 -

-AWS S3 Bucket: Create an S3 bucket in the same region as your Amazon Connect instance:
+AWS S3 Bucket: Create an S3 bucket in the same region as your Amazon Connect instance (you can use any AWS account as long as it is in the same region as the Amazon Connect instance region):

 - If you are using the existing SCCAC-Setup-User, ensure your bucket name starts with an "scc" prefix.